marhcouto/compiler-java--/README.md

 ## Cons
 - Does not support overloading
 - Does not use Register Allocation

+## Extra tests
+Extra tests were created to further increase the testing of the tool and to showcase some implementation details:

 [//]: # ()
 [//]: # (# Compilers Project)